 So how does the CLP 440 stack up against its peers and competitors?
 Well, let’s dig a bit deeper and find out.

 Piano Buying Guide

-Below, we’ve put together an interactive table that we feel will better help you understand how the CLP 440 stacks up against the competition.
-Compared to the likes of the Roland HP 305 (which we’ll discuss in further detail below) and other pianos, you can sort the guide by the number of keys, price, rating, and weight.
+Below, we’ve put together an interactive table that we feel will better help you understand how the CLP 440 stacks up against other fantastic digital pianos on the market:.

 The Design of the Yamaha CLP 440